bbcmicrobit/micropython/docs/image.rst

         Return a new image by cropping the picture to a width of ``w`` and a height of ``h``, starting with the pixel at column ``x`` and row ``y``.

+    .. py:method:: copy()

+        Return an exact copy of the image.

+    .. py:method:: invert()

+        Return a new image by inverting the brightness of the pixels in the source image.

 Attributes
 ==========